 2019: Buhari’s return poses danger for Nigeria – ADP

-The Action Democratic Party (ADP) says Nigeria is under serious risk if the All Progressive Congress (APC) government led by President Buhari returns to power in 2019.
+ACTION Democratic Party (ADP) says Nigeria is under serious risk if the All Progressive Congress (APC) government led by President Buhari returns to power in 2019.
 ADP spokesman, Prince Adelaja Adeoye disclosed this in a statement in Lagos on Sunday.
-Adeoye added that the citizens should obtain their permanent voters cards to vote out […]
+Adeoye added that the citizens should obtain their permanent voters cards to vote out the […]

 Do you have something awesome to share with the world?
 Click here to share